SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 An interpretable AI systems allows the human user to understand its reasoning process.
 Examples are decision trees, sparse lnear models and $$k$$-nearest neighbors.

 The standard bearer of modern machine learning, the **Neural Networks**, while achieving unprecedented accuracy, is nevertheless considered a **black box**, which means its reasoning is not made explicit.
-While we mathetically understand exactly what is happening in a single neuron, the interplay of thousands of these neurons results in behaviour that cannot be predicted straigtforward way {% cite signaltrain --file papers0 %}.
+While we mathetically understand exactly what is happening in a single neuron, the interplay of thousands of these neurons results in behaviour that cannot be predicted straigtforward way {% cite signaltrain --file formal_interpretability %}.
 Compare this with how we exactly understand how an AND-gate and a NOT-gate work and how each program of finite length can be expressed as a series of these gates, yet we cannot understand a program just from reading the cuircuit plan.

 Interpretability research aims to remedy this fact by accompanying a decision, e.g. such as a classification, with addititional information that describes the reasoning process.